HonzaPluhar/CinatyTWCSS/README.md

 /\*/
 Build ->

--npm run dev
+Use -npm run dev -> then use Live Server view
--npm run build